 Total Cost for 14 nights: Euro 4601, US $5214

 It’s easy to underestimate costs for such a trip.
-When all is said and done, including visiting Nevada and Arizona, which we’ll post as soon as we’ve booked hotels and cars, we can easily expect to spend another Euro 8827, US $10,000.
+Including visiting Nevada and Arizona, which we’ll post as soon as we’ve booked hotels and cars, we can easily expect to spend another Euro 8827, US $10,000.

 All of these expenses are of particular relevance to us now more than ever, as our health insurance company fails to pay medical bills for the recent four surgeries.
-We continue to be pro-active on handling this but at this point have no option other than to pay large sums out-of-pocket.
+We continue to be proactive at handling this but, at this point, have no option other than to pay large sums out-of-pocket.

 We’ll be back with more tomorrow as we continue to contemplate plans for the future.
 Have a fantastic day!